cloudify-cosmo/getcloudify.org/guide/3.1/plugin-diamond.md

 Note that handlers are configured as part of the `global config`.

 {%note title=Collectors & Handlers prerequisite%}
-Diamond's wide range of collectors, handlers and extensibility possibilities comes with a price - It's not always promised that you'll have all the required dependencies built in on your instance.
+Diamond's wide range of collectors, handlers and extensibility possibilities comes with a price - It's not always promised that you'll have all the required dependencies built into your instance.

 For example, you might find yourself trying to use the `MongoDBCollector` collector which imports the [pymongo](http://api.mongodb.org/python/current/) module internally.
 Since `pymongo` is not a part of the Python standard library, this will fail unless you will install it separately.